toolfun/_nets/Lava/Twitter_Spaces_sum/28.06.2023/Building Lava - The SDK.md

 ### Introduction to Lava and the SDK
-The conversation begins with an introduction to Lava, an open-source, community-led, decentralized RPC for all of Web Three.
+The conversation begins with an introduction to Lava, an open-source, community-led, decentralized RPC for all of Web3.
 The focus of the discussion is the Lava SDK, which provides plug-and-play access to the public decentralized RPC from a browser or backend.
 The SDK is fully open-source and supports multiple protocols, including JSON, Rest, gRPC, and others.
 The SDK is also chain-agnostic, supporting any chains available on Lava.

 ### Unique Features of Lava SDK
 The Lava SDK is distinguished by its peer-to-peer decentralized access, automated pairing functionality, multi-chain and multi-protocol support, built-in concurrency and subscriptions, and integrations with popular libraries.
 The peer-to-peer security feature allows decentralized access for RPC across different chains and architectures, enhancing reliability, privacy, and censorship resistance.